PrestaShop/prestashop.github.io/news/_posts/2020-09-17-bc-break-part-1.md

 	public function __construct(float $amount, Currency $currency, bool $aNewVariable)
 ```
 Changing the signature of the `__construct()` is going to break how the project A uses this library.
-Because when instantiated, the `ExtendedClass` with the following error message:
+Because when instantiating the `ExtendedClass` the following error message will be thrown:

 ```
 PHP Fatal error:  Uncaught ArgumentCountError: Too few arguments to function __construct(), 2 passed and exactly 3 expected